 Crystal Toolkit Web Framework

-Crystal Toolkit is designed as a modular, object-orientated suite of UI components built upon the Dash framework by Plotly.
-The main Crystal Toolkit web app is just one example of using these components.
+Crystal Toolkit is designed as a modular, object-oriented suite of UI components built upon the Dash framework by Plotly.
+The Crystal Toolkit web app is just one example of using these components.

 pip install crystal-toolkit.

 For Jupyter integration, please see the additional installation steps.

 Crystal Toolkit works with both Dash 1.x and Dash 2.x.
 Several design choices were made before Dash 2.x was developed that may be re-evaluated in future as new functionality becomes available.

 The Crystal Toolkit Development Team includes:

 Matthew Horton, project lead

 Cody O’Donnell primary developer of custom React components